octo-technology/OpenTezos/docs/tezos-basics/cli-and-rpc.md

 Tezos nodes provide a JSON/RPC interface to interact with the Tezos network.
 Although it uses RPC and is JSON-based, it does **not** follow the *JSON-RPC* protocol.

 A complete list of calls is available [here](http://tezos.gitlab.io/shell/rpc.html#rpc-index-shell).
-Make sure to check the protocol version before using these calls.
+Make sure to check the protocol version before you use these calls.
 The available calls in the *Edo* protocol (see "[*History of Amendments*](/tezos-basics/history-of-amendments#edo-ptedotezd)" chapter) are [here](https://tezos.gitlab.io/protocols/008_edo.html?highlight=edo#rpcs).

 ### RPC examples
 #### GET 'block'
 This call returns all the information about a block.
-The associated metadata may not be present depending on the history mode and block's distance from the head.
+But the associated metadata may not be present, it depends on the history mode and block's distance from the head.

 ```bash
 GET NodeUrl/chains/[chain_id]/blocks/[blocks_id]
 ```

-Example to get the block number **1400114** from the mainnet using *giganode.io*:
+Here is an example, of how to get the block number **1400114** from the mainnet using *giganode.io*:

 ```bash
 GET https://mainnet-tezos.giganode.io/chains/main/blocks/1400114
 ```
 [https://mainnet-tezos.giganode.io/chains/main/blocks/1400114](https://mainnet-tezos.giganode.io/chains/main/blocks/1400114)

-To test this call, simply click the address above (or copy-paste it) to open it in your web browser.
+To test this call, simply click the address above (or copy-paste it, to open it in your web browser).
 You'll discover a pretty long JSON object.
 Depending on the used browser, the visualization may be better (e.g. Firefox will format the appearance to make it easier to read).

 #### GET 'contract storage'
 This call accesses the storage of a contract.